guldmand/github_event/README.md

 # github_event
-Basic github and github projects beta usage
+Basic github and github projects beta usage <br>
-Event held in french so i did not understand everything Thanks for hosting the event blacky_yg
+Event held in french so i did not understand it all <br>
+Thanks for hosting the event blacky_yg <br>

 ## 16.04.20022